“I got the guts…but the guts need fuel.” – Barfly

 When John Cleese as Robin Hood hands out the stolen goods to the poor and his muttering underling keeps socking the shuffling, elderly beggars in the face.
 Cleese asks if this is “absolutely necessary” and the translation of the Merry Man’s reply kind of sums up everything about fist fights in movies: “He says he’s afraid it is, sir.”
 Cleese: “Okay, carry on then!”
 BASH!

 When Wyatt Earp (Kurt Russell) takes the gun out of that Tom Cruise-looking cowboy’s belt and smacks him in the head with it while he’s still talking.
 And his slap-attack on Billy Bob Thorton in the beginning is funny, too.
 Slap!slap!slap!slap!
 Russel: “Are you going to do something about it, or are you just going to stand there and bleed?”
 Poor Billy.
-He slapped Thorton so hard he knocked him stupid and he ended up doing a documentary about it called Sling Blade.
+He slapped Thorton so hard he knocked him dumbf0unded and he ended up making a documentary about it called Sling Blade.

 16.)
 Starship Troopers